 Take Baptism for example, an actual or symbolic immersion in water that happens in several religious rituals and at different stages in life.
 It is common practice in Catholicism, there to cleanse and absolve the baby of the ‘original sin’ (Source: Huffington Post, 2016).

-In Japan’s Shinto tradition, a baby is taken to visit the family shrine or local place of worship by their parents and grandparents.
-This ceremony, called miyamairi, is held within 30 to 100 days after birth is the customary way to welcome the child as a new follower.
+In Japan’s Shinto tradition, a newborn’s taken to visit the family shrine or local place of worship by their parents and grandparents.
+This ceremony, called miyamairi, and held within 30 to 100 days after birth is the customary way to welcome the child as a new follower.
 It is the ritual to present the baby to the deities and ask for their protection

 Whilst Godparents are perhaps most common in Catholicism, the habit to invite an adult member of your community or your family to take on the role of a Godparent is found in several cultural as well as religious traditions.
 Especially in Catholicism, it is seen as an important duty, rather than a mere honour.
 Not only are Godparents asked: ‘Are you ready to help the parents of this child in their duty as Christian parents?’ in the Catholic sacrament of Baptism, they’re also expected to raise a child, should something happen to the parents (Source: Huffington Post 2016).